oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

 ## Q02

 Compare and contrast global and local sequence alignment.
-Provide an example of when each would be more appropriate to use.
+Provide example(s) of when each would be more appropriate to use.

 ## Q03